One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

-When you understand the differences between each one, they will help your word choice and sentence structure.
+When you understand the differences between each one, they will help you decide on word choice, sentence structure, and formality.

-In other words, you can maintain a specific style to suit any particular piece of writing.
+In other words, you can maintain a specific style to suit any particular piece of writing to help you engage with your readers by meeting their expectations.

-A fiction author writes with different styles of writing to a recipe blogger, an article writer, or a political commentator.
+A fiction author writes in a different style than a recipe blogger, an article writer, or a political commentator.
+But each one uses one or more of the basic styles.

 The six writing styles